awslabs/aws-iot-device-client/README.md

 *Note: If the fleet provisioning feature fails to provision the new key, certificate or thing/device, the device client will abort with fatal error.*

-*Note: If the CSR file or the Device Private Key is not provided, the Device Client will use Claim certificate and Private key for provisioning the device*
+*Note: If the CSR file is specified without also specifying a device private key, the Device Client will use Claim Certificate and Private key to generate new Certificate and Private Key while provisioning the device*

-*Note: Please make sure that the Claim certificate, private key and/or CSR file, device private key stored on device side have respective permissions applied to it as mentioned above in the "File and Directory Permissions" section of the readme.*
+*Note: Please make sure that the Claim certificate, private key, CSR file and/or device private key stored on device side have respective permissions applied to it as mentioned above in the "File and Directory Permissions" section of the readme.*

 Refer to the [CreateKeysAndCertificate](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-keys-cert) and [CreateCertificateFromCsr](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-cert-csr) APIs for more details.